 The tradition goes that we color the first eye of the Daruma Doll when we set a wish for the year, and we color in the second eye once the wish is realized.
 Please join us in this tradition.
 Color in the first eye of your Daruma to set focus on your goal, and let us persist together in making our dreams a reality.

 Open a printable PDF to download or print.
-Depending on your browser, you may have to save an image version by clicking on the Daruma image below to open it in a new window then right-clicking and selecting “Save image as”.
-Both linked images will have two ‘blank’ (not pre-filled in) eyes.
 Feel free to print it and color in one eye while making a wish.
 After your wish comes true, don’t forget to complete your Daruma by coloring in the other eye.